-The BGB [11] says in Section 2.2.4.1 that
+The BGB [20] says in clause 2.2.4.1 that

-"...non-functional requirements include for example quality requirements ... which are often used as criteria for acceptance tests."
+• ...non-functional requirements include for example quality requirements ... which are often used as criteria for acceptance tests.'

-The systems engineering INCOSE Guide for Writing Requirements [19] informs:
+The systems engineering INCOSE Guide for Writing Requirements [28] informs:

-"Types of requirement.
+'Types of requirement.
 Requirements that address capability and function may be expressed in a different manner to constraints and requirements specifying other system properties (often confusingly called 'non-functional' requirements - a term that will not be used again in this guide).
 The guide is intended to cover the whole range of requirement types.'